-- 7.1 Under the Data Protection legislation, individuals have the following rights: - i. the right to be informed;
+- 7.1 Under the Data Protection legislation, individuals have the following rights:

+- i.
+The right to be informed.

-- ii. the right of access;
+- ii.
+The right of access.

-- iii. the right to rectification;
+- iii.
+The right to rectification.

-- iv. the right to erasure;
+- iv.
+The right to erasure.

-- v. the right to restrict processing;
+- v.
+The right to restrict processing.

-- vi. the right to data portability;
+- vi.
+The right to data portability.

-- the right to object; and
+- vii.
+The right to object.

-- vii. rights in relation to automated decision making and profiling.
+- viii.
+Rights in relation to automated decision making and profiling.

-- 7.2 All requests to facilitate the exercise of data subject rights, under Articles 15-22 of the GDPR, will be facilitated through the DP&ISO.
+- 7.2 All requests to facilitate the exercise of data subject rights, under Articles 15-22 of the UK GDPR, will be facilitated through the DPGO.
 Further guidance and instruction will be available on AssISt.